thosgood/this-weeks-finds/markdown/101-150/week118.md

 a surface in superspace.
 And we need this to be invariant under supersymmetry transformations.
 Suprisingly, this is only possible if spacetime has dimension 3, 4, 6, or 10.
-More precisely, these are the dimensions where N = 1 supersymmetric string theory makes sense as a *classical* theory.
+More precisely, these are the dimensions where $N = 1$ supersymmetric string theory makes sense as a *classical* theory.

-Note: these dimensions are just 2 more than the dimensions of the four normed division algebras: the reals, complexes, quaternions and octonions!
+Note: these dimensions are just $2$ more than the dimensions of the four normed division algebras: the reals, complexes, quaternions and octonions!
 This is no coincidence.
-Robert Helling recently posted a nice article about this on sci.physics.resarch, which I have appended to ["Week 104"](#week104).
-The basic idea is that we can describe the vibrations of a string in n-dimensional spacetime by a field on the string worldsheet with n-2 components corresponding to the n-2 directions transverse to the worldsheet.
+Robert Helling recently posted a nice article about this on `sci.physics.resarch`, which I have appended to ["Week 104"](#week104).
+The basic idea is that we can describe the vibrations of a string in $n$-dimensional spacetime by a field on the string worldsheet with $n-2$ components corresponding to the $n-2$ directions transverse to the worldsheet.
 To get an action that's invariant under supersymmetry, we need some magical cancellations to occur.
 It only works when we can think of this field as taking values in